ocaml-ppx/ppxlib/CONTRIBUTING.md

 ### Submitting patches and code review

-Once a patch is ready according to the criterion stated in the previous section, it should be submited via the github website.
+Once a patch is ready according to the criterion stated in the previous section, it should be submitted via the github website.
 When submitting a pull request, we ask that you tick the `Allow edits from maintainers` box.
 This will allow us to push new commits to your PR.
 We ask this for two reasons; first it is much simpler and quicker